XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 * Arial Unicode MS for Arabic text
 * specialized Noto Sans fonts for the texts in the Brahmic scripts

-Image of number 2 was taken from the FontForge visualisation of the glyph metrics of LiberationSerif-Regular Arabic tabular images were taken from Wikipedia
+* Image of number 2 was taken from the FontForge visualisation of the glyph metrics of LiberationSerif-Regular
+* Arabic tabular images were taken from Wikipedia
+* Bézier curve example was taken from http://falcon80.com/HTMLCanvas/BasicShapes/Bezier%20Curves.html